mcmasty/mcmasty.github.io/_pages/covid-splash.md

 **Data as of:  8-April-2020[^1]**

 The data shows physical distancing is working.
-The macro trend is that daily growth rate continues to decrease, which means the number of days until the current number of cases double is improving (aka increasing.)
+The macro trend is that daily growth rate is decreasing, and subsequently the number of days until the cases double is improving (aka increasing.)

 Just this week, the daily growth rate appears to have stabilized below 9% and the last 4 days and we are making incremental progress.